PROFESSIONAL CERTIFICATIONS:

 (10) Legal Informatics: Certificates of Completion for Thomson Reuters Westlaw Edge & Classic, May 2022.

-(11) Selected professional participant, Harvard University, Graduate School of Design, Executive Education, Future of Library Design & Academic Libraries (8-10 August 2023) and Academic Libraries: Space Planning & Design Charette (11 August 2023).
+(11) Selected professional participant (on campus), Harvard University, Graduate School of Design, Executive Education, Future of Library Design & Academic Libraries (8-10 August 2023) and Academic Libraries: Space Planning & Design Charette (11 August 2023).

 (12) LIS professional development: ALA-eLearning, five-week eCourse: Artificial Intelligence (AI) Empowerment for Library Staff (Ethical, Equitable, and Engaging Solutions), 6 November - 10 December 2023.